Email Deliverability Guide: 16 Best Practices to Reach More Inboxes

 1. Email Sender

 First, all emails originate with an email sender.
 Essentially, this is any business sending out emails as a part of an email marketing campaign.
 Non-bulk or non-marketing emails, especially those that are sent individually, are not the ones that we’re discussing here.
-That’s because deliverability is primarily an issue when you send many emails at once.
+That’s because deliverability is primarily an issue when you send a large volume of emails at once.

 2. Email Service Provider